getappmap/vscode-appland/doc/tutorial-ruby-ifme.md

 % bin/start_app
 ```

-After a few moments, the application will start and the logs in the console will stop scrolling.
-You may spot a message in the logs that the application has been started on 0.0.0.0:3000 in the log.
+After a few moments, the application will start and the logs in the console will eventually stop scrolling.
+You may spot a message in the logs that the application has been started on 0.0.0.0:3000.

-Let's open this web page in the web browser now: [http://localhost:3000](http://localhost:3000)
+Let's open the running ifme application in the web browser: [http://localhost:3000](http://localhost:3000)

-If everything went as expected, you should see the ifme home page.
+If everything works as expected, you should see the ifme home page.
 If not, please consult the [ifme wiki](https://github.com/ifmeorg/ifme/wiki/Installation).

 ### Stop ifme
-Shut the application before running the tests with `CTRL C` in the terminal window.
+Shut the application down before running the tests.
+Press `CTRL C` in the terminal window.

 # Setup AppMaps

-The AppMap ruby gem and configuration file are required for recording dynamic traces - appmaps - of the application, let us set them both up in this step.
+The AppMap ruby gem and configuration file are required for recording dynamic traces - AppMaps - of the application, let us set them both up now.
 Additional detailed instruction are available in [appmap-ruby github](https://github.com/applandinc/appmap-ruby/blob/master/README.md).

 You can preview and follow the steps in this video as well: